The Community Court Grant Program seeks to support the creation, enhancement, and evaluation of community-focused courts across the country.

 General Sessions Court Metro Davidson County (Nashville, Tenn.)

-The Music City Community Court plans to serve the entire city of Nashville which includes over 500 square miles and a population of over 625,000 residents.
+The proposed community court project named C.A.R.E.
+(Creating Avenues for Restoration and Empowerment) plans to serve the entire city of Nashville which includes over 500 square miles and a population of over 625,000 residents.
 The community court will be geared toward young adults, ages 18-26 who plead guilty to non-violent felonies and misdemeanors.
-Key partners include the court, district attorney, chief public defender, and a number of service providers.
+Key partners include Judge Rachel L. Bell, the District Attorney, Glenn Funk, the Public Defender, Martesha Johnson, Anne-Louise Wirthlin with the TN Administrative Office of Courts and a number of community resource service providers

 2016 Community Court Grant Program Sites